X

 When you bake pies for friends, they love every bite.
 Paying customers are not always so charitable.

 Do you have the high energy and time that it takes?
-It’s been said that an entrepreneur is someone willing to work 80 hours a week to avoid the 40-hour grind.
+It’s been said that an is someone willing to work 80 hours a week to avoid the 40-hour grind.
 There’s a lot of truth to that.

 Perhaps the biggest factor is whether you can afford to start a business.